rugbyprof/5443-Spatial-Database/Assignment-4.md

 ### 4) Dynamic Military Base Display

-1. Use the click event and form that is provided for you in the [Assignment4-starter.php](https://github.com/rugbyprof/5443-Spatial-Database/blob/master/Assignment4-starter.php) file to find the `N`, closest military installations to you mouse click.
+1. Use the click event and form that is provided for you in the [Assignment4-starter.php](https://github.com/rugbyprof/5443-Spatial-Database/blob/master/Assignment4-starter.php) file to find the `N`, closest military installations to your mouse click.
 2. Add to your form either a dropdown, or a text box that will allow the user to choose how many bases your map will show.
 3. Make sure that each polygon displayed is a different color.